xseignard/cordovarduino/README.md

 This Cordova/Phonegap plugin allows two-way serial communication using *USB On-The-Go* (OTG) from your Android device to your Arduino board or other USB-powered serial IO device.

-And that means that ability to give your IoT project a simple web-view interface as well as powering it using the rechargeable battery on your phone!
+And that means that ability to give your Arduino project a mobile app (web-view) interface as well as powering it using the rechargeable battery on your phone!

 ### Install it
 From the root folder of your cordova project, run :